artikcloud/sample-java-workWithAWSKinesis/README.md

   ~~~
   You get your subscription ID when creating the subscription earlier.
 You should definitely delete the subscription should you want to start over with Step 1.

-The subscription created in Step 1 is to forward all device data of this user to Kinesis.
+The subscription created in Step 1 forwards all device data of this user to Kinesis.
 If you have multiple devices sending data to ARTIK Cloud, you will see all of them in the printout of Kinesis Stream reader app.